-The polling function allows scanning the FPGA to retrieve the FGPA version and the PLL state.
-Setup time violation flag (STVF) and Hold time violation flag (HTVF) indicate if DAC is sampling data, which are sent by the FPGA, correctly.
+The polling function allows scanning the FPGA to known the FGPA version and the PLL state.
+Setup time violation flag and Hold time violation flag used allow knowing if DAC are sampling correctly datas which are sent by the FPGA.

 Press "Start Algorithm" for automatic function.
-The algorithm allows avoiding a forbidden timing.
-It does not find the best PSS position.
+Algoritm allow avoiding a forbidden timing but this is not optimum position.